Continuation Betting Strategy in Poker (or C bet)

 b.
 Is your opponent trying to steal the pot?
 If so, should you raise, call, or fold?

-Observe carefully to understand your opponent’s play and motives.
+Observe to understand your opponent’s play and motives.
 Try to discern patterns in their play and make decisions based on the information gathered.

 Just to wrap it all up